overview/overview-local/README.md

     ./start

 Note that plugins communicate with the server on ports 3000-3100 (defined [here](https://github.com/overview/overview-local/blob/master/config/plugins.yml)) so adjust your firewall accordingly.

+Also, only plugin views created after this change will work.
+Add a new view or re-upload your documents to get working plugins.

 ## `Cannot pull with rebase: You have unstaged changes.`